jtakayama/makahiki/install/ubuntu_readme.txt

 - libmemcached-dev
 - virtualenvwrapper

-The script also appends these lines to the end of the current user's ~/.bashrc file (the example assumes a user named "robot"):
+The script also appends lines to the end of the current user's .bashrc file (~/.bashrc).
+The example below uses a user named "robot":
 # Virtualenvwrapper settings for makahiki
 export WORKON_HOME=home/robot/.virtualenvs
 export PROJECT_HOME=home/robot/makahiki